aboutcode-org/scancode.io/docs/command-line-interface.rst

   directory.

 - ``--execute`` Execute the pipelines right after project creation.

+- ``--async`` Add the pipeline run to the tasks queue for execution by a worker instead of running in the current thread.
+  Applies only when --execute is provided.

 .. warning::
     Pipelines are added and are executed in order.